Byzantine Multiple Access Channels -- Part I: Reliable Communication: The three user with at most one adversary

 \subsubsection{Randomized coding capacity region}

-\begin{thm} \end{thm} We prove this by showing an achievability for the strong adversary and a converse for the weak adversary. \begin{remark} The statement $\mathcal{R}_{\deterministic} = \mathcal{R},\text{ if }\textup{int}(\mathcal{R}_{\deterministic})\neq\varnothing$ can also be shown directly using the extension, provided in \cite{Jahn81}, of the elimination technique~\cite{Ahlswede78} to first show that $n^2$-valued randomness at each encoder is sufficient to achieve any rate-triple in $\mathcal{R}_{\random}^{\weak}$ (see Lemma~\ref{lemma:randomness_reduction}).
+\begin{thm} \pink{The randomized coding capacity region of the 3-user \bmac with at most one adversarial user is given by} \pink{ } \end{thm} \begin{remark} The statement $\mathcal{R}_{\deterministic} = \mathcal{R},\text{ if }\textup{int}(\mathcal{R}_{\deterministic})\neq\varnothing$ can also be shown directly using the extension, provided in \cite{Jahn81}, of the elimination technique~\cite{Ahlswede78} to first show that $n^2$-valued randomness at each encoder is sufficient to achieve any rate-triple in $\mathcal{R}_{\random}^{\weak}$ (see Lemma~\ref{lemma:randomness_reduction}).
 A deterministic code of small rate can be used to send $2\log_2 n$ bits out of each message.
-These message bits are then used as the encoder randomness in the next phase to communicate the rest of the message bits using a randomized code. \end{remark}
+These message bits are then used as the encoder randomness in the next phase to communicate the rest of the message bits using a randomized code.